Good Pair Days Featured Image

 What was in my Good Pair Days box?

 I’m personally a big fan of white wines (correctly spotted by their wine quiz) and received a box of 4 different white grape varieties.
-In my box were the following wines:
+In this box were the following wines:

 • Signor Vino Vermentino 2019